On this page we'll be discussing the grammar of Iemy. If you have

 never use the English-style formal progressive tense

 using the verb "to be".
-That is because the verb stem, the present participle,
+That is because the verb stem, the present

-following two English sentences, translated word for word into Iemy,
+the following two English sentences, translated word for word into Iemy,

 would be identical: "